vyos/vyos-documentation/docs/configuration/vpn/l2tp.rst

   Specifies number of interfaces to cache.
 This prevents interfaces from being removed once the corresponding session is destroyed.
 Instead, interfaces are cached for later use in new sessions.
-This should reduce kernel-level interface creation/deletion rate lack.
+This should reduce the kernel-level interface creation/deletion rate.
   Default value is **0**.

 .. cfgcmd:: set vpn l2tp remote-access ppp-options ipv4 <require | prefer | allow | deny>